Illuminate your digital realm with

 BTC accepted only

-• Monitors are crafted with precision and detail in a first come first served basis, patience is humbly requested.
-Estimated wait time for shipping upon payment is currently about 3 months.
+• Monitors are crafted with precision and detail in a first come first served basis.

 • Monitors will be engraved with the TXID, proper functioning is promised for 3 years from the TXID.